Baelcorvus/SHTC3-micropython-library-for-a-raspberry-pi-pico-using-a-I2C-bus-device/README.md

-# SHTC3 micropython library for a raspberry pi pico using a I2C bus device
+# SHTC3 micropython library for a raspberry pi pico using an I2C bus device
  Driver for the SHTC3 - Temperature & Humidity Sensor in micropython using an I2C bus device for the raspberry pi pico microcontroller

 Requires the presence of the I2C_bus_device librrary from: